Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-oath/oath-credentials.md

 2. Specifying each parameter

-If you are unable to capture the QR code and use a URI string, you can manually create the credential by adding the account information, the provider (Amazon, Google, Microsoft, etc.) and the shared secret.
+If you are unable to capture the QR code and use a URI string, you can manually create the credential by adding the account information.
+The Issuer is recommended, but not required.

 ```
 // create TOTP credential
 var credential = new Credential {
-    Issuer = Yubico,
+    Issuer = "Yubico",
     AccountName = "test@yubico.com",
     Type = Totp,
     Period = 30,